max1sing/infoTest/Experience.md

 <hr>
 <h4>ArcGIS Pro and Enterprise</h4>
 <img src="https://github.com/max1sing/max1sing/blob/main/arcpro.png?raw=true" alt="yes" width="700" height="400">
 <p>What got my interested in the GIS field was learning ArcGIS Pro and since I've been in university and at ADB, I've been learning new ways to use this software.
-During my internship I've been performing daily database management, creating shapefiles/databases, publishing feature services, editing field attributes all in ArcPro to contribute to our customer's success.</p>
+During my internship I've been performing daily database management, creating shapefiles/databases, publishing feature services, editing field attributes all in ArcPro to contribute to our customer's success.
+At my university, I've used ArcPro to conduct reaserch and projects to further grow the geospatial knowledge of the earth.
+Some notable projects throughout my time at university include mapping the Mendenhall Glacier to show the glacier's decay over a ten year span, finding a 200 year pattern of bison in northwest Nebraska, and mapping native trees throughout Missouri using remote sensing.</p>
 <hr>
 <h4>Arcpy Tools</h4>
 <img src="https://github.com/max1sing/max1sing/blob/main/print%20tool.png?raw=true" alt="yes" width="700" height="400">